ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 the FIB for the shared subnetwork of the ASCE evapotranspiration model.
 We can see that some nodes are colored blue, and of those nodes some are bolded.
-All blue nodes in the network represent shared nodes that are also present in the Priestly-Taylor evapotranspiration model.
-The blue nodes that are bolded represent nodes that are shared inputs to both models (these are likely the nodes of highest interest to model analysis).
+All blue nodes in the network represent shared nodes that are also present in the Priestley-Taylor evapotranspiration model.
+The blue nodes that are bolded represent nodes that are shared inputs to both models (these are likely the nodes of highest interest for model analysis).
 Between the blue nodes in our FIB we have a series of one or more black nodes.
-These nodes are nodes that are found in the ASCE factor network but are not present in the Priestly-Taylor factor network.
+These nodes are nodes that are found in the ASCE factor network but are not present in the Priestley-Taylor factor network.
 These nodes likely represent a difference in the computation used to derive the shared output from the shared inputs in these two models and they will likely be the cause of differences observed in